Types of Support

 Stress

 Together, we will carefully pinpoint the underlying causes of your stress as well as the various ways it manifests in your life.
-Throughout this process, we will work closely to develop effective strategies to help manage your stress.

 • Black and white photo of a woman holding her hand in front of a mirror, avoiding her reflection with a serious, unsmiling expression—symbolizing struggles with self-esteem and introspection